 The Synopsis is designed to meet the needs of the first user group and gives in broad outline a summary of the very main issues of the Water Master Plan for the particular region.
-This volume, however, is pending.
+The emphasis is on economic and financial aspects.